shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![RSSI screen](media/rssi.png)

-*Notes*
+*Notes:*

-Both RSSI and S meter are not calibrated and will vary somewhat between different radios in their accuracy.
+- Both RSSI and S meter are not calibrated and will vary somewhat between different radios in their accuracy.

 DMR signals by their nature, because they are pulse transmissions, will not give accurate RSSI values.